 Agility

-The world is in a state of permanent and ever faster change.
-This also applies to the economy.
+The world is in a state of constant and ever-accelerating change.
+This is especially true for the economy.
 Companies must therefore be able to react quickly to new and/or unforeseen requirements.
-Agility involves redesigning structures and work processes to make them adaptable for the future.
-Technological progress and digitalization are the drivers of change on the one hand, but also form the basis for more agile ways of working.
+Agility includes the redesign of structures and work processes to make them adaptable for the future.
+Technological progress and digitization are the drivers of change on the one hand, but also form the basis for more agile ways of working.

-One factor that is often underestimated is digital skills.
+A frequently underestimated factor is digital competence.
 Digitalization can only succeed if employees are enabled to use technology and applications productively and efficiently.

 Individuality